zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Eqn.
 16.39.1-16.39.3 are known as the [optical theorem](https://en.wikipedia.org/wiki/Optical_theorem).
 They are often used to describe electromagnetic energy transfer in radiometric terms.
 For instance, Eqn.
-16.3x that expresses the amount of energy transmitted in the forward direction can be succinctly written as
+16.3x that expresses the amount of energy transmitted in the direction of incidence can be succinctly written as

 $$ \tag{16.3y}
 \begin{aligned}